apache/pulsar-site/site2/website-next/blog/2022-12-01-pulsar-summit-asia-2022-recap.md

 * 14 Program Committee members
 * 18 community and media partners

 ## Keynotes and sessions at a glance

 This two-day virtual event brought together engineers, architects, and data scientists from the messaging and streaming communities.
 They talked about Pulsar adoption for different use cases, event-driven platforms, technical details, and even Pulsar integration with other ecosystems.
 The following is a quick recap of some of the keynotes and sessions.

 ### Keynotes

 * **A Cloud-Native, Unified Messaging and Streaming System for Modern Data Infrastructure (Mandarin)**: Jia Zhai, an Apache Pulsar PMC member, gave a high-level overview of Apache Pulsar and explained how it meets the requirements for messaging and streaming with its cloud-native features.
 * **What You Should Know about Apache Pulsar in 2022 (Mandarin)**: Penghui Li, an Apache Pulsar PMC member, talked about some of the existing problems in Pulsar and how the Pulsar community would work to solve them going forward.
 * **Event-Driven Applications Done Right (English)**: Matteo Merli, Apache Pulsar PMC Chair, provided his insights on the fundamentals of modern event-driven applications.

-### Technical deep dives

-* **Taking Jakarta JMS to New Generation Messaging Systems - Apache Pulsar (English)**: Enrico Olivelli and Mary Grygleski from DataStax explained how Pulsar concepts map to the Jakarta Messaging Specifications and demonstrated how to connect a Jakarta EE application to Pulsar.
-* **A New Way of Managing Pulsar with Infrastructure as Code (Mandarin): **Max Xu and Fushu Wang from StreamNative discussed how to leverage the Terraform Provider for Pulsar and the Pulsar Resources Operator to help better manage Pulsar.
-* **A Deep Dive into Pulsar's Geo-replication for High Availability (Mandarin)**: Jialing Wang from China Mobile talked about the asynchronous and synchronous data replication mechanisms, and explained how they deployed Pulsar across multiple regions and improved its performance at China Mobile.
-* **Apache Pulsar in Volcano Engine E-MapReduce: Integration and Scenarios (Mandarin)**: Xin Liang from ByteDance introduced Volcano Engine E-MapReduce, a stateless, open-source big data platform, and how Pulsar fits into the platform’s ecosystem supporting different use cases.
-* **Handling 100K Consumers with One Topic: Practices and Technical Details (English): **Hongjie Zhai from NTT Software Innovation Center shared their practices and technical details of handling 100K consumers with a single Pulsar topic.

 ### Use cases